 Once approved for study by Magellan, you will be asked to complete an additional exchange student application.
-This application must be completed by October 25 for those attending the spring semester and between April 1-25 for those attending the fall semester.
+This application must be completed between October 1-25 for those attending the spring semester and between April 1-25 for those attending the fall semester.

 Before the program starts, all exchange students will participate in Introduction Days to learn about the university and the community.
-In addition, you will be assigned a Dutch buddy.
+In addition, some exchange programs will assign you to a Dutch buddy.
 You can watch a video for an impression of Introduction Days or refer to the exchange brochure for additional exchange-related information.

 Internships primarily in marketing are possible off-campus with a work permit; however, they can be difficult to find.
 When available, placements usually require 32-40 hours per week; credit can be granted by the university for the internship.